ray4go/goraygen/README.md

 For each ray task, a generated wrapper function is created.

-`Remote()` call accepts `ray.Option`s and returns a `Future` object, which can be used to retrieve the result via `future.Get()`
+`Remote()` call accepts `ray.Option`s and returns a `Future` object, which can be used to retrieve the result via `future.Get()` method.

-The wrapper function signature matches the original task function, the wrapper function also accepts compatible `Future` parameters.
+The signature of wrapper function matches the original task function, the wrapper function also accepts compatible `Future` as parameters.

 **Ray Actor**